vkostyanetsky/Fastimer/README.md

 It is a little CLI timer to track fasts, designed specifically to help you monitor your fasting intervals.

 ## 😮 What's this for?
-There are a lot of apps like this one!

-Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me statistics for a date.
+Yeah, there are a lot of apps like this one, you are right.
+To come clear, I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me statistics for a date.
 I was tapping on calendar inside the application, but it was doing nothing ¯\\\_(ツ)\_/¯

 Have no idea what was wrong with it.
 Anyway, the problem is not that hard, so I just wrote my own timer.

 ## 🙃 How to install it?

+I have nothing to surprise you here:

 ```commandline
 pip install fastimer